What is CERT?

 When will the program begin?

-The South Lane Teen CERT program will begin in February 2017.
+The next South Lane Teen CERT program will begin January 2018.

 Who is eligible?